-- 1. In the backup contents, select the file which version you want to recover, then click the gear icon at the right-hand side.
-Select View versions in the opened menu. - 2.
-In the window that appears, select the required version and then click Recover.
+1. In the backup contents, select the file which version you want to recover, then click the gear icon at the right-hand side.
+Select View versions in the opened menu.

+2. In the window that appears, point to the required version, and then click the Download icon.